 ** It takes, at least, 5 working days to book the service, prior to the date of the tour.

-SPECIAL PROMO: 10% off when booking Jewish tours in more than one city
+SPECIAL PROMO: 5% off from the total, when booking Jewish tours in more than one city

 PRICES: Includes the entrance to Jewish Museum and Paso Synagogue